Joachim Alva

-Joachim Ignatius Sebastian Alva or Joachim Piedade Alva (21 January 1907 – 28 June 1979) was an Indian lawyer, journalist and politician from Mangalore.
+Joachim Ignatius Sebastian Alva (21 January 1907 – 28 June 1979) was an Indian lawyer, journalist and politician from Mangalore.
 He was a prominent Mangalorean Christian figure involved in the Indian independence movement.

 After Independence, Alva was appointed Sheriff of Bombay in 1949 for the Bombay state.
 In 1950, he entered the Provisional Parliament of India.
 He was elected to the Lok Sabha in 1952, 1957, and 1962 from North Kanara.
 He was nominated to the Rajya Sabha in 1968 and retired from the Rajya Sabha in 1974.

 History

 Joachim Alva belonged to the Alva-Bhat, a Mangalorean Catholic clan from Belle in Udupi district.
 He was educated at the Jesuit St. Aloysius College, Mangalore, Elphinstone College, Government Law College, Mumbai and the Jesuit St. Xavier's College, Mumbai.

-In 1928, Alva became the first Christian to be appointed as Secretary of the fifty-year-old Bombay Students Brotherhood.
+In 1928, Alva became the first Christian to be elected as Secretary of the fifty-year-old Bombay Students' Brotherhood.
 Along with Khurshed Nariman, H.D.
-Raja and Soli Batliwala, he was a pioneer of the Bombay Youth League.
+Raja, Yusuf Meherally and Soli Batliwala, he was a pioneer of the Bombay Youth League.

 In 1930, Alva founded the Nationalist Christian Party with the goal of drawing the Christian community into the freedom struggle.
-He was expelled from St. Xavier's College for moving a resolution at the Catholic Students Union urging it to throw open its doors to students of other communities.
+He borrowed and earned money to pay his way through college.
+He was expelled from St. Xavier's College, Mumbai for moving a resolution at the Catholic Students Union urging it to throw open its doors to non-Catholic students.
 In 1937, Alva presided over a large meeting of Christians at Bombay addressed by Jawaharlal Nehru.
-He was actively involved in organizing the "No-Tax" campaign at the Bardoli Satyagraha and appointed Dictator of the War Council.
+He was actively involved in organizing the "No-Tax" campaign at the Bardoli Satyagraha, the boycotting of the Simon Commission and appointed President of the Bombay Congress "War Council".

-Imprisoned twice by British Indian authorities on charges of sedition, Alva was jail companion to Vallabhbhai Patel, Jayaprakash Narayan, Morarji Desai and J. C. Kumarappa.
+Imprisoned twice by British Indian authorities on charges of sedition for a total of three years, Alva was jail companion to Vallabhbhai Patel, Jayaprakash Narayan, Morarji Desai and J. C. Kumarappa.
 In 1934, Mahatma Gandhi wrote a letter to Alva to inform him that he had missed him at Yerwada Jail because of his early release.

-In Nasik prison, Alva wrote two books: Men and Supermen of Hindustan and Indian Christians and Nationalism.
+In 1941, in Nasik prison, Alva wrote two books: Men and Supermen of Hindustan and Indian Christians and Nationalism.
 Although the manuscripts of both were confiscated by prison authorities, Men and Supermen of Hindustan was subsequently re-drafted and published in 1943.

 In 1937, Alva married Violet Hari, a Gujarati Protestant from Ahmedabad and professor of English at St. Xavier's Indian Women's University College.
 Violet would also go on to become active in national politics.

-On 9 August 1943, the first anniversary of Quit India Day, Joachim and Violet Alva founded FORUM, a weekly news magazine which became known for its championing of the cause of independence.
+On 9 August 1943, the first anniversary of Quit India Day, Joachim and Violet Alva founded and debuted FORUM, a weekly news magazine which became known for its championing of the cause of independence.

+FORUM blazed a trail in Indian journalism, marking the beginning of a trend of political weekly news magazines.
+Alva's office was often raided for seditious material.
+In spite of the sweeping powers of the British Raj, he penned a historic editorial "Halt This March To the Gallows".